nautechsystems/nautilus_trader/docs/concepts/architecture.md

 This is formalized in the `system` subpackage, where you will find the `NautilusKernel` class, providing a common core system 'kernel'.

-A _ports and adapters_ architectural style allows modular components to be 'plugged into' the core system, providing many hooks for user-defined / custom component implementations.
+The _ports and adapters_ architectural style enables modular components to be integrated into the core system, providing various hooks for user-defined or custom component implementations.

 ### Messaging